psalm/psalm.dev/assets/articles/psalm-5.md

 ## Sealed vs unsealed array shapes

-If you’ve used array shapes in the past, you should familiar with the basic syntax:
+If you’ve used array shapes in the past, you should be familiar with the basic syntax:

 ```php
 <?php